 There are also different connectors.
 Most flash drives still feature a rectangular USB-A plug that will work on most Windows PCs and older Macs along with most printers, smart TVs, routers and other devices.

-If you've got a drive with a rounded USB-C connector instead, you'll be able to use it with newer Windows laptops and Android smartphones and tablets, plus recent Macs and even the newest iPads.
-Some USB flash drives even come with secondary Lightning connectors to plug into iPhones and older iPads.
+If you have a drive with a rounded USB-C connector though, you’ll be able to use it with newer Windows laptops and Android smartphones and tablets, plus recent Macs and even the latest iPads.
+Some USB flash drives also come with a secondary Lightning connector to plug into iPhones and older iPads.

 What are the best USB flash drives?

 We tested and used a variety of USB flash drives, and we found the Samsung Fit Plus (opens in new tab) (MUF-128AB) to be the best.
 It offers an outstanding mix of features and affordability, with USB 3.1 support, data-read speeds up to 300 MB/s and a design so compact that you can leave the drive plugged into your laptop without worrying about damage.